serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 system components map to the physical nodes in different environments.

 ##### Physical View
+quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 ---

 All in all, it is critical to write the right amount of documentation.
-If you keep your documentation light, but sufficient, your documentation will be more accessible and thereby more useful to your readers.
+By keep your documentation light, but sufficient, it will be more accessible and more useful to your readers.
 This concept of light but sufficient is nicely illustrated by the following picture from ([Rüping 2003]):